Savarezi/Jornada-DEV/teste/README.md

-# 📘 Aula 01 — Configuração do Ambiente
+# 📘 Configuração do Ambiente

 ## 🎯 Objetivo